AryaXAI/xai_evals/README.md

 ---

-### Here is the rewritten README documentation for the **`ExplanationMetricsImage`** class, incorporating all the requested details in the correct place:

----

 ### Image Metrics Calculation

 The **`xai_evals`** package provides a powerful class, **`ExplanationMetricsImage`**, to evaluate the quality of explanations generated for image-based deep learning models.
 This class allows you to calculate several metrics, helping you assess the robustness, reliability, and interpretability of your image explanations.
 [NOTE: Metrics currently support image-based deep learning models such as PyTorch and TensorFlow.]